thomas-tsui/iosDemo01/README.md

 	XCode 11.2.1
 	Swfit 4

-## What the target of each project
+## What the target of this project

 	iOS 11.0 or higher iOS version